P2 (storage media)

+P2 (P2 is a short form for "Professional Plug-In") is a professional digital recording solid-state memory storage media format introduced by Panasonic in 2004.

+P2

-P2 (P2 is a short form for "Professional Plug-In") is a professional digital recording solid-state memory storage media format introduced by Panasonic in 2004, and especially tailored to electronic news-gathering (ENG) applications.
-It features tapeless (non-linear) recording of DV, DVCPRO, DVCPRO25, DVCPRO50, DVCPRO-HD, or AVC-Intra streams on a solid-state flash memory.
-The P2 card is essentially a RAID of Secure Digital (SD) memory cards with an LSI controller tightly packaged in a die-cast PC Card (formerly PCMCIA) enclosure, so data transfer rate increases as memory capacity increases.
-The system includes cameras, decks as drop-in replacements for videocassette recorders (VCR), and a special 5.25-inch computer drive for random-access integration with non-linear editing systems (NLE).
+The original P2 card is essentially a RAID of flash chips (originally Secure Digital (SD) memory cards) with an LSI controller tightly packaged in a die-cast PC Card (formerly PCMCIA) enclosure.
+The system includes cameras, decks as drop-in replacements for videotape decks, and a special 5.25-inch computer drive for random-access integration with non-linear editing systems (NLE).
 The cards can also be used directly where a PC card (PCMCIA) slot is available, as in most older notebook computers, as a normal hard disk drive, although a custom software driver must first be loaded.

-As of early 2010, P2 cards are available in capacities of 4, 8, 16, 32 and 64 GB.
 At introduction, P2 cards offered low recording capacity compared to competing, video tape-based formats (a miniDV tape holds roughly 13 GB of data, and an S-size HDCAM tape holds 50 GB).
 To solve this, camcorders and decks using P2 media employ multiple card slots, with the ability to span the recording over all slots.
-Cards are recorded in sequence, and when a card is full, it can be swapped out while another card is recording.
-This limits recording time only by power supply and the available number of cards.
-If a card is partially full, the deck will record only until it is full.
-Unlike video tape, old video cannot be recorded over accidentally; old footage must be manually deleted.